20. Working with Point Clouds

 Clip out of range values By default, the linear method assigns the first class (respectively the last class) color to values in the dataset that are lower than the set Min (respectively greater than the set Max) value.
 Check this setting if you do not want to render those values.

 Legend settings, for display in the Layers panel and in the layout legend.
-More details at Customize Color Ramp Legend.
+Customization works the same way as with a raster layer (find more details at Customize raster legend).

 With the RGB renderer, three selected attributes from the point cloud will be used as the red, green and blue component.
 If the attributes are named accordingly, QGIS selects them automatically and fetches Min and Max values for each band and scales the coloring accordingly.
 However, it is also possible to modify the values manually.